kligunov-id/infa-2021-kligunov/README.md

 # infa-2021-kligunov

-This is just a simple test
+This is a repository for MIPT's programming course

+# lab3

+Simple project on drawing basics in PyGame